Broliath/Game2011/README.md

 Game2011
 ========

-Text Based RPG
+Title: Origional Quest

-Genre: Medieval Fantasy
+Genre: Text based Medieval Fantasy RPG

 High Concept:
-The player finds themself trapped in a dungeon and they must escape.
+    - The player finds themself trapped in a dungeon and they must escape.
 The dungeon includes obstacles, traps,               monsters, and riddles.

+Tech:
-Tech: Code will be written using C++
+    - Code will be written using C++
+    -

 Benefits of said tech:
     - group is more knowledgable in C++ than some other languages